clockfake/tic-tac-toe/README.md

 # tic-tac-toe
-Little project made on pure JS
+Little project made on React
 First person who gets 5 in a row wins